Aryan-crypt/JARVIS-extension/README.md

 **We explicitly *DO NOT* endorse, support, or participate in any** projects involving cryptocurrencies, tokens, NFTs, or other blockchain-related applications **based on this codebase.**

-**Any such derivative projects are NOT Affiliated with, or maintained by, or in any way connected to the official Nanobrowser project or its core team.**
+**Any such derivative projects are NOT Affiliated with, or maintained by, or in any way connected to the official JARVIS project or its core team.**

 **We assume NO LIABILITY for any losses, damages, or issues arising from the use of third-party derivative projects.
 Users interact with these projects at their own risk.**